The Legendary Fiber that Still Unites the East and West

-James White, Contributing Writer
+James White & Evan Mantyk, Contributing Writer

-There is a natural fiber that is so strong, with such a rich legacy, it connects you with 5,000 years of human culture.
-That sacred fiber is silk—a material born of legend, and so valuable it opened up the most significant trade route in human history.
-The Silk Road bridged the East and West, spreading spirituality, tradition, values, science and culture.
-Like a thread of destiny, silk has bridged time, space, and mankind together.
+There is a natural fiber so strong and with such a rich legacy that it seems to connect 5,000 years of human culture together.
+That fiber is silk—a once legendary material that was so valuable it opened up the most significant trade route in human history.

-enchanting collection ofA Goddess’s Creation
+A Goddess's Creation

 It all began nearly 5,000 years ago when Empress Leizu was enjoying her afternoon tea.
 In a gift of fate, a silkworm cocoon fell into her warm tea cup and began to slowly unravel.
 Enchanted, Leizu played with the lovely thread, wrapping it around her finger, mesmerized by its paradoxical softness and strength.
 She continued to unwrap the silk until it stretched across her garden.
 At the end of the silk, she found the silkworm responsible for spinning this magical thread.